 Asana features 400+ integrations with the likes of Microsoft 365, Salesforce Cloud, GitHub, Dropbox, Google Workspace, etc. The ability to work seamlessly with other tools is a big plus for Asana users as it enables them to use the same tools and programs in their workflow that fall under those platforms.

 Streamlining the flow and organization of projects is vital for a business, and Asana makes it easier to facilitate that.
-The modality in which Asana organizes teams and their work is quite beneficial.
+The modality in which Asana can organize an entire team and its work is quite beneficial.
 It eases the organization’s workflow, promoting seamless communication and collaboration, not to mention the ease of onboarding and UI comprehension that it facilitates.